Find out about our latest books and see what else is coming soon in this section.

 This powerful collection of photographs comprises all the winning images in the prestigious Veolia Environnement Wildlife Photographer of the Year 2012 competition.

-The Museum’s 2013 week-to-view diary features striking photographs of the natural world from past years of the world-famous Wildlife Photographer of the Year competition.
+The Museum’s 2014 week-to-view desk diary features striking photographs of the natural world from past years of the world-famous Wildlife Photographer of the Year competition.

 The Museum’s 2013 week-to-view pocket diary features striking photographs of the natural world from past years of the world-famous Wildlife Photographer of the Year competition.